Dr. Karen E. Hodges

 Human activities are causing species extinctions, extensive loss of habitats, damage to existing wild areas, and global changes in climate that are altering the distribution, abundance, and persistence of many species.
 Further, increases in fire frequency, severity, and size are structuring forest landscapes for decades to come.

 The majority of my field-based research projects examine terrestrial vertebrates in western montane forests and the sage-steppe habitats within British Columbia.
-Current projects in my lab focus on Canada lynx, snowshoe hares, owls and raptors, marten and fisher, cougars, small mammals, and grassland songbirds.
-Previous students have worked on caracal, bobcats, small mammals, yellow-breasted chats, grassland plants, painted turtles, gophersnakes, grasshoppers, and moths.
+Current projects in my lab focus on Canada lynx, snowshoe hares, owls and raptors, cougars, and songbirds.
+Previous students have worked on caracal, bobcats, small mammals, yellow-breasted chats, grassland plants, painted turtles, marten, kestrels, gophersnakes, grasshoppers, and moths.

 Research projects by people in my lab group often require demographic, behavioral, genetic, or GIS tools to examine how species respond to different habitat types and landscape patterns.
 Other projects address the scientific effectiveness of conservation laws and policies, particularly the critical habitat provisions of the U.S. Endangered Species Act and the Canadian Species at Risk Act.